zenobiajazmin/python-challenge/README.md

 Went to Xpert Learnng Assistant for one part of the code where it was asking how to calculate the amount of votes per candidate and it used the code below, I modified it to understand it with my code.

 Xpert Learning sample:
-Here's a general outline of how you can achieve this in Python:

-import csv

-# Initialize a dictionary to store the votes for each candidate
-candidate_votes = {}

-# Read the election data file
-with open('election_data.csv', 'r') as file:
-    reader = csv.DictReader(file)

     # Iterate through each row in the data
     for row in reader: